 The ceremonial flame at the core of the Memorial honors the sacrifices of the nation's soldiers.
 Rising above the star shaped fountain, the flame engages the senses of the viewer in heat and light.
 Standing the test of time and wind, dark and light, the ceremonial flame is an eternal tribute to the strength and sacrifice of veterans.
 Breaking through the surface of the dark fountain, the flame reminds us of how light rises from dark.

 White granite from Bethel, Vermont frames the northwest and southeast perimeter of the American Veterans Disabled for Life Memorial.
 The words of Presidents George Washington and Dwight D. Eisenhower, both great military leaders and veterans, cut to the heart of the Memorial's mission.
-The inscriptions were carved by Nicholas Benson of the John Steven's Shop, in business continually since 1705.
-John Stevens Shop work can be found on the World War II Memorial, Martin Luther King, Jr. Memorial and other famous memorials and sites around the nation.
+The inscriptions were carved by Nicholas Benson of The John Steven's Shop in Newport, R.I., in business continually since 1705.
+The John Stevens Shop work can be found elsewhere on the National Mall at the World War II Memorial, the Franklin Delano Roosevelt Memorial, and the Martin Luther King, Jr. Memorial.

 A memorial grove of 69 ginkgo and 23 cypress trees form the backdrop to the memorial and signify hope and growth.
 The ginkgo trees will turn a beautiful shade of gold around Veteran's Day each year and will eventually grow to form an enveloping canopy around the Memorial and its visitors.
 The urban grove makes up over two-thirds of the 2.4-acre triangular site.
 Other landscaping features include clipped evergreen hedges that parallel the laminated glass panels, and fragrant shrubs.